Rui-Zu/SHAARP/docs/FAQ.md

 - Q: Main Panel does not show up
 - A: It usually takes 20 ~ 30s for the initialization depending on the configuration of hardware.

+## Warning message of SHAARP
+- Q: Why there are warning signs before progress bar
+- A: This is because the enviroment is not properly initialized.
+Go to <span style="background-color: #D3D3D3">Evaluation</span> -> <span style="background-color: #D3D3D3">Evaluate Notebooke</span>.
+The warning sign should disappear.
 ___
 [Home](index)
 [Previous](method.md)